holywyvern/tmx/doc/src/datastructure.rst

    .. c:member:: tmx_image *image

-      Image for this tile, may be NULL if this tileset use a single image (atlas) for all tiles.
+      Image for this tile, may be NULL if this tileset use a single image (:term:`atlas`) for all tiles.

    .. c:member:: tmx_object *collision